deadmanIsARabbit/RimworldAvatarToStableDiffusion/README.md

 ## Installation
 1. Simply download the executable and the config file from the releases.
 2. Edit the config file to meet your desired Stable Diffusion processing settings.
-3. Start RimWorld and go into the settings of the avatar mod.
-Put the full path of the executablein the last text field.
+3. Start RimWorld and go into the settings of the [avatar mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3111373293).
+Put the full path of the executable in the last text field.

 ## Usage
 The script is written in such a way that you do not have to interact with it if the configuration file is completely filled out.